 Perineuriomas are rare and can grow from inside or outside the nerve.
 Tumors outside a nerve can cause problems when they press on the nerve.
 Other benign tumors that form outside nerves are soft lumps of slow-growing fat cells called lipomas and ganglion cysts.

-Your doctor will run tests to pinpoint where your peripheral nerve tumor is situated and what type of tumor it is.
+Your doctor will run tests to find where a peripheral nerve tumor is located and what type of tumor it is.

 You might undergo one or more of the following tests.